benpollarduk/LoFiEffects.WPF/.nuget/README.md

 For a Hello World example with a simple UI see [LoFiEffects.WPF.TestApp/MainWindow.xaml](https://github.com/benpollarduk/LoFiEffects.WPF/blob/main/LoFiEffects.WPF.TestApp/MainWindow.xaml)

 ## Compiling Shaders
 Shaders can be compiled using FXC.exe.
-The *LoiEffects.WPF* project has a pre-build event that can be used to compile a shader effect when it is built.
+The *LoFiEffects.WPF* project has a pre-build event that can be used to compile a shader effect when it is built.

 The *Shader* variable needs to be set to the name of the shader effect to compile: